Live From EuropeSaturday, July 4

 EU-Umfrage: Jugendliche sehen Social Media positiver als Eltern Knapp die Hälfte der befragten Teenager vermutet einen positiven Effekt durch soziale Netzwerke.
 Eltern unterschätzen die Bildschirmzeit ihrer Kinder um rund eine Stunde pro Tag

-der standard · about 3 hours ago
+der standard · 17 days ago

 Live From Europe